Achievable logoAchievable logo

 y=4πx2

-avoid wasting time with the quotient rule to find the derivative.
-It’s doable and will result in the same answer, but it’s faster to recognize that 4π is just a real-number coefficient in front of x2.
-So keep it in front using the constant multiple rule and apply the power rule on x2.
+you don’t need the quotient rule.
+It’s faster to recognize that 4π is just a constant coefficient.
+Keep it in front (constant multiple rule) and apply the power rule to x2.

 y′=4π(2x)=2πx